Listen and subscribe to the Sky Sports Women's Euros podcast

-After England's opening victory against Austria, Charlotte Marsh and Anton Toloui dissect the performance and look ahead to Northern Ireland's match against Norway.
+After England made history with their 8-0 demolition of Norway, Charlotte Marsh and Anton Toloui try to dissect the victory that saw the Lionesses into the quarter-finals.

-After England began their Euro 2022 campaign with a 1-0 win against Austria, Charlotte and Anton dissect the game and run through the positives and negatives.
+In the latest episode of the Sky Sports Women's Euros podcast, Charlotte Marsh and Anton Toloui try to digest just how England beat Norway 8-0 in what was the biggest win for a single team at any European Championships.

-Plus, we hear from England striker Ellen White, who spoke to Anton in the mixed zone after the game.
+Plus, we hear from player of the match, Beth Mead, Jill Scott and Ellen White, who spoke to Anton after the game.

-Next up in Group A, Northern Ireland take on Norway so we take a look at how they might fare in their first-ever major tournament match.
+Northern Ireland exited the Euros after their 2-0 defeat to Austria, as we take a look at how it might impact Friday's British showdown against England.

-The absence of Alexia Putellas has also sent shockwaves through the tournament, we predict how it might affect Spain.
+With France and Germany also impressing in the group stages, Charlotte and Anton also discuss their upcoming fixtures and how they might fare later in the tournament.

 Sky Sports' Essential Football Podcast will be rebranded for the tournament to Sky Sports Women's Euros Podcast from 21 June.